kubeflow/website/content/docs/components/training/mpi.md

 This guide walks you through using MPI for training.

 The MPI Operator makes it easy to run allreduce-style distributed training on Kubernetes.
-Please check out the list of adopters [here](https://github.com/kubeflow/mpi-operator/blob/master/ADOPTERS.md).
+Please check out the list of adopters in [the MPI Operator repository on GitHub](https://github.com/kubeflow/mpi-operator/blob/master/ADOPTERS.md).

 ## Installation